nflverse/nfl4th/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* Added web references to data sources per CRAN request
+* Added web references to data sources in DESCRIPTION per CRAN request
 * Unwrapped \donttest{} from examples where feasible per CRAN request